 The study of kinetics enables scientists to determine the relationship between the changes in conditions and the speed of a particular chemical reaction.
-One of the most important factors that affect the speed of a reaction is the reactivity of chemicals involved in that specific reaction; Furthermore, there are several variables that can also impact the rate of a reaction (concentration, temperature, catalyst, etc.).
+One of the most important factors that affect the speed of a reaction is the reactivity of chemicals involved in that specific reaction.
+Furthermore, there are several variables that can also impact the rate of a reaction (concentration, temperature, catalyst, etc.).

 One of such variables is considered to be a collision.
+Keep reading to learn more about collision theory.

 Every chemical reaction requires collisions between the reactant particles (atoms and/or molecules).
 On the other hand, not all collisions promote the reaction to take place.
 Instead, if the colliding particles do not have sufficient kinetic energy or proper orientation in space, the reaction will not occur.